Plot: Six strangers find themselves in a maze of deadly mystery rooms and must use their wits to survive – Escape Room.

 The plot follows a group of strangers Zoey (Russell), Ben (Miller), Amanda (Woll), Mike (Labine), Jason (Ellis), and Danny (Nik Dodani) making their way through a series of puzzle rooms, with a cash prize for anyone who manages to escape, with each room getting more complicated and eventually more deadly as they progress.

-Although not the most original of set-ups, it was entertaining to watch as the group attempts to figure out the clues and make it out alive.
+Although not the most original of the set-ups, it was entertaining to watch as the group attempts to figure out the clues and make it out alive.
 You find yourself attempting to crack the clues along with the gang, even putting the pieces together before they do.

 Although Taylor Russell was set up as the lead, it was Logan Miller who I found to be the standout cast member of the group, while the rest of the group did good jobs with the material they were given, it was especially nice to see Deborah Ann Woll being given something meatier after her role in Daredevil.